Causal Testing: Finding Defects' Root Causes: Causal Testing Effectiveness

 \subsection{Participants}

-We recruited 16 Java developers (Figure~\ref{fig:participants}).
-Of them, 11 were undergraduate students, 2 were PhD students, 2 were industry developers, and 1 was a research scientist.
-Participants' programming experience ranged from 1 to 30 years, with a median of 3.5 years.
-Experience with Java ranged from 1 to 15 years, with a median of 2.5 years.
-All participants had prior experience using Eclipse and JUnit.
+We recruited a total of 39~participants from industry and academia: 15~undergraduate students, 12~PhD students, 9~Masters students, 2~industry developers, and 1~research scientist.
+Participants' programming experience ranged from 1~to~30 years and experience with Java ranged from a few months to 15~years.
+All participants reported having prior experience with Eclipse and JUnit.
+We analyzed data from 37~participants; 2~undergraduate participants (P2 and P3) did not follow the instructions, so we removed them from our dataset.